 Characterization of SARS-CoV-2 Antibodies in Human Milk

-In collaboration with Dr. Lars Bode of the Mother-Milk-Infant Center of Research Excellence (MoMi Core) at UC San Diego (http://www.bodelab.com/; https://medschool.ucsd.edu/research/coe/momicore/about/Pages/default.aspx) and The Antigen Discovery Institute (ADI; https://antigendiscovery.com/), human milk samples were analyzed to establish the presence of SARS-CoV-2-specific IgA and IgG and to characterize the specific antigenic regions of SARS-CoV-2 proteins that were reactive with antibodies in human milk from lactating parents with confirmed SARS-CoV-2 infection.
+Goal: Analyze human milk samples to establish the presence of SARS-CoV-2-specific IgA and IgG.
+Additionally, characterize the specific antigenic regions of SARS-CoV-2 proteins that were reactive with antibodies in human milk from lactating parents with confirmed SARS-CoV-2 infection.

 Bode L, Bertrand K, Najera JA, et al. Characterization of SARS-CoV-2 antibodies in human milk from 21 women with confirmed COVID-19 infection.
 Pediatr Res.
 2023;93(6):1626-1633. doi:10.1038/s41390-022-02360-w

-In collaboration with Dr. Robert Naviaux of the UC San Diego Mitochondrial and Metabolic Disease Center (https://naviauxlab.ucsd.edu/), we evaluated if the chemistry and xenobiotic profile of human milk differs according to the developmental risk status of the chest/breastfed child by utilizing the results from the Ages and Stages Questionnaire 2, which is a maternal report questionnaire that screens the development of children in five different domains.
+Goal: Evaluate if the chemistry and xenobiotic profile of human milk differs according to the developmental risk status of the breastfed child by utilizing the results from a maternal report questionnaire that screens the development of children in five different domains.

 Li K, Bertrand K, Naviaux JC, et al. Metabolomic and exposomic biomarkers of risk of future neurodevelopmental delay in human milk.
 Pediatr Res.
 2023;93(6):1710-1720. doi:10.1038/s41390-022-02283-6